Greek Creation Myth: Chaos, Titans, and the Rise of Zeus

 But the worst fate befell Atlas, the Titan who was condemned to bear the weight of the world on his shoulders.
 He stood forever, holding the great pillar that separated the Earth and Heaven.
 This burden was not only physically unbearable but also symbolized the eternal separation of day and night, as Night and Day never meet in the same place.

-After the Titans were defeated, Earth gave birth to one last and most terrifying creature: Typhon, a monster with a hundred heads.
-Typhon rose against the gods, bringing death and destruction in his wake.
 His eyes burned with fire, and his jaws were a source of destruction.
 But Zeus, having now mastered the thunder and lightning, struck Typhon down with his thunderbolt.
 Typhon’s fiery rage continues to be felt in the form of volcanic eruptions, particularly from Mount Etna in Sicily.

 Finally, even the Giants attempted to challenge Zeus.
 But by this time, the gods were stronger than ever and were aided by Hercules, the mighty son of Zeus.
 The Giants were defeated and cast down into Tartarus.
 With this final victory, the gods of Heaven secured their reign over the universe.